-The Regulation contains provisions for route-specific New Entrant status, on underserved intra-EU routes or unserved routes to a regional airport.
-This in theory allows incumbent airlines at an airport to claim New Entrant status on those routes, something which need not be problematic as often those carriers may be best placed to develop the route competitively.
+The Regulation contains provisions for route-specific New Entrant status on underserved intra-EU routes or unserved routes to a regional airport.
+This, in theory, allows incumbent airlines at an airport to claim New Entrant status on those routes, something which need not be problematic as often those carriers may be best placed to develop the route competitively.
 It must be avoided, however, that airlines use this New Entrant status to acquire prime slots by the back door and then repurpose them for use on more lucrative routes which would not meet the criteria for New Entrant.
-This could include retiming, by moving the service on the New Entrant route to a less lucrative time of day while using the initially allocated slot for a route which does not qualify but which is more lucrative to the airline, or otherwise operating the route for the minimum number of seasons required by law before changing the destination on the slot.
-In order to control these negative effects, the minimum number of seasons for which a New Entrant slot allocated on an underserved route basis must be operated could be increased from the current two, and sanctions for abuse strengthened.
+This could include retiming by moving the service on the New Entrant route to a less lucrative time of day while using the initially allocated slot for a route which does not qualify but which is more lucrative to the airline or otherwise operating the route for the minimum number of seasons required by law before changing the destination on the slot.
+In order to control these adverse effects, the minimum number of seasons for which a New Entrant slot allocated on an underserved route basis must be operated could be increased from the current two, and sanctions for abuse could be strengthened.

-Slot Mobility
+5.4 Slot Mobility

 Slot mobility - the transfer or exchange of slots between airlines - is an accepted and generally positive element of the slot system, enabled by Article 8a of the Slot Regulation and WASG 8.11-8.13.
-It can enable schedule and capacity optimization, however it can also lead to wastage of capacity, particularly through slot "babysitting", whereby an airline which is not making use of a slot leases it to another airline, which continues to use the slot in a way which may not be optimal.
+It can allow schedule and capacity optimisation.
+However, it can also lead to wastage of capacity, mainly through slot "babysitting", whereby an airline not making use of a slot leases it to another airline which continues to use the slot in a way that may not be optimal.
 The basic principle of slot allocation - the use-it-or-lose-it rule - should remain the bedrock of the system and not be circumvented through practices which allow airlines to retain slots when they know they cannot be used.
-Leasing of slots should be minimal, avoided at best and only for a short period of time where it must occur.
+The leasing of slots should be minimal, avoided at best, and only for a short period when it must occur.

-Secondary trading of slots is a practice with many downsides for the optimal use of airport capacity, leading to airlines deciding among themselves how capacity is allocated and receiving financial compensation for an asset which was allocated to them for free ,and is arguably not theirs to sell.
-ACI EUROPE is therefore generally opposed to the secondary trading of airport slots.
+Secondary trading of slots is a practice with many downsides for the optimal use of airport capacity.
+It leads to airlines deciding among themselves how capacity is allocated and receiving financial compensation for an asset that was allocated to them for free and is arguably not theirs to sell.
+ACI EUROPE is, therefore, generally opposed to the secondary trading of airport slots.

 Where it is permitted, there is a need for increased pre- and post-trade transparency.
-Airports should have the ability to facilitate slot trading and ensure that slot trades are feasible.
-A percentage of the amount paid for the traded slot should be collected for subsequent investment in airport capacity, or for useful investments, particularly in terms of reducing environmental impact and decarbonisation.
+Airports should be able to facilitate slot trading and ensure that slot trades are feasible.
+A percentage of the amount paid for the traded slot should be collected for subsequent investment in airport capacity or useful investments, particularly in terms of reducing environmental impact and decarbonisation.

-Historic rights & series length
+5.5 Historic rights & series length

-It is essential that the historic rights system is strengthened in such a way to avoid airlines to pursue methods to keep their slots which are contrary to their proper use.
-This should start with ensuring 80% means 80% by removing the 'double-dip'.
+It is essential that the historic rights system is strengthened in such a way as to prevent airlines from pursuing methods to keep their slots which are contrary to their proper use.
+This should start with ensuring that 80% really means 80% by removing the 'double-dip'.